Troubleshoot High Time to First Byte (TTFB)

 Troubleshoot High TTFB

-- Test a static HTML file instead of a dynamic WordPress page
+- Test a static HTML file instead of a dynamic WordPress page.
+For example, upload a file with SFTP called

 - If TTFB is high on a static page, then there may be a load issue on the server.
 Contact Support for assistance.